plisker/coupons/README.md

 If you want more coupons and want to save the environment at the same time, I highly suggest signing up to [digital receipts](https://www.cvs.com/content/digital-receipt "CVS Digital Receipts") or [registering an account](https://www.walgreens.com/register/regOptions.jsp "Walgreens Accounts")!

 By doing so, the coupons that typically print on your receipt will instead be sent to your email; from there you'll be able to send these coupons directly to your card.
-Once they're on your card, they'll be applied automatically—no need to remember to bring them to the store and apply them yourself anymore!
+Once they're on your card, they'll be applied automatically when you check out—no need to remember to bring them to the store and apply them yourself anymore!

 ## Installation
 This script has a few dependencies that must be installed before use.